The commercial fishing industry catches fish in the following ways:

 Overfishing affects not only target fish but other animals in the ecosystem including non-target fish, birds such as penguins, marine mammals, and smaller organisms that depend on fish to survive.
-Because some species have been overfished, fishers have switched to other species lower in the food web, therein robbing larger fish, marine mammals, and seabirds of food.
+Because some species have been overfished, fishers have switched to other species lower in the d web, therein robbing larger fish, marine mammals, and seabirds of d.
 And because these “lower” fish earn fishermen less money, they must catch more of them to sustain their income.
 Overfishing has also rendered some fish less able to survive.
 For instance, many fish species have been unable to cope with environmental changes such as El Niño because they were already under extreme pressure from the fishing industry.

 Bycatch is non-target catch.
 Much marine catch is thrown back into the water because it is too small or not the species fishermen were searching for.
 Bycatch may include non-target fish species; juvenile fish; animals of no commercial value such as urchins; birds; turtles; and marine mammals like seals and dolphins.
 Tuna fishermen, for instance, still ensnare and kill thousands of sharks, turtles, and billfish (e.g. swordfish).
 The unwanted animals are typically thrown back into the sea dead or injured, or so weakened that they will easily be killed by predators.

 Threat to Wildlife